kyma-project/kyma/docs/monitoring/10-01-prometheus-istio-server-oom.md

         replacement: $1
         action: labeldrop
     ```
-    Change regex to
+    Change regex to:
     ```yaml
     regex: ^(grpc_response_status|source_version|source_principal|source_app|response_flags|request_protocol|destination_version|destination_principal|destination_app|destination_canonical_service|destination_canonical_revision|source_canonical_revision|source_canonical_service)$
     ```
-    save the configmap and restart prometheus-istio server for the config map changes to take effect
+    Save the ConfigMap and restart `prometheus-istio-server` for the changes to take effect:
     ```bash
     kubectl rollout restart deployment -n kyma-system monitoring-prometheus-istio-server
     ```
-    > Warning: The side effect of this change is graphs in kiali would not work.
+    > **CAUTION:** The side effect of this change is graphs in Kiali will not work.

 ## Create an override
 Follow these steps to [override](/root/kyma/#configuration-helm-overrides-for-kyma-installation) the existing configuration with a customized control plane definition.

-1. Add and apply a ConfigMap in the `kyma-installer` Namespace in which you set the value for the **memory limit** attribute to 4Gi and **dropping the labels** from istio metrics.
+1. Add and apply a ConfigMap in the `kyma-installer` Namespace in which you set the value for the **memory limit** attribute to 4Gi and **drop the labels** from Istio metrics.

 ```bash
 cat <<EOF | kubectl apply -f -